 Instructions

 Cool nights call for a warm fire.
 Gather the family and enjoy an evening of ghost stories and s’mores around the fire pit.
-If you don’t have a fire pit, consider outfitting your backyard with a fire pit table.
+If you don’t have one, consider outfitting your backyard with a fire pit table.
 It offers an adjustable flame and needs minimal maintenance compared to traditional fire pits.
-Plus, you have tons of table space for snacks and drinks (it’s pumpkin spice latte season, after all!).
+Plus, you have ample table space for snacks and drinks (it’s pumpkin spice latte season, after all!).

 4. Plan a Backyard Campout